oracle-devrel/oci-arch-queue-oke-demo/queue-length-function/readme.md

 Or you can use OCI console as well to add/update environment variables.
 You can read more about this in the Functions documentation about [configuring functions](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionspassingconfigparams.htm).

-If the Queue is not configured in the Phoenix region, then the region part of the name needs to be modified to reflect the region being used.

 #### Exposing the function via the API Gateway